 #1 As the sales landscape evolves, take note of changing customer behavior.
 Customers expect more guidance and support from sales reps, which can result in longer sales cycles and increasing push rates.
 In response, successful teams are updating their approach to discovery, land-and-expand, and empathic selling.

-#2 To provide customers with a seamless buying experience, minimize human involvement, tailor the experience to their needs, and leverage automation.
+#2 To provide customers with a seamless buying experience, minimize human involvement, tailor the experience to their needs, and leverage automation. like the emerging AI tools.
 This approach lets buyers engage at their own pace and ensures a personalized experience that reflects unique requirements.

 #3 As buying committees are growing, sellers need to pitch to new personas.
 It's worth the time to understand the ICPs, personas and decision makers in your sales cycle and train your team.